pbrisbin/setup-tool-action/README.md

 To download an asset from a Release in a private GitHub repository,

-- Use the URL to the asset you'd find in an authenticate browser or on any public repository.
+- Use the URL to the asset as if you were in an authenticated browser (i.e. as if it were public)
 - Set `github-token` to a token with access to the private repository

-The action will use the `url` to query the GitHub API for the correct `/releases/assets/{asset-id}` URL and then download it, all using the given token.
+The action will parse the `url` for `owner/repo`, `tag` and asset `name`, then use the GitHub API to find the correct `/releases/assets/{asset-id}` URL and then download that, all using the given token.

-**NOTE**: This currently only works for `github.com`.
+**NOTE**: This currently only works for URLs on `github.com`.
 PRs welcome if there's a way to support enterprise or other setups.

 ## Outputs